AnaghaMKrishna/CS-7641-Project/mid_point_report.md

  Confusion Matrix illustrates the classification model's performance in predicting six cancer types.
 The diagonal values represent correct predictions, while off-diagonal values indicate misclassifications.
 The model demonstrates high accuracy, with minimal errors across all classes as shown below.

  ![Confusion mat](Figures/Confusion_Matrix.png)

+ #### c.
+One-vs-Rest multiclass ROC

+ Multiclass ROC plots the True Positive Rate against the False Positive Rate at different thresholds and helps us understand which cancer types are most easily discriminated against.
+As shown in the plot below, the Area Under Curve (AUC) values are quite high across all cancer types, with three classes having a perfect score of 1 and the other classes having values close to 1.
+This indicates the model can distinguish between each cancer type and all others with remarkable accuracy.
+The steep vertical rise of all curves near the top right corner indicates that the model achieves high true positive rates with minimal false positives, which is ideal for diagnostic applications.

+#### d.
+Balanced Accuracy
+ Balanced Accuracy represents the arithmetic mean of sensitivity and specificity and will give equal weight to each cancer type.
+In our SVM model, we got a balanced accuracy score of 94.50% which is a strong score for our classification model